 Before you move into a management or leadership position, you may want to get some hands-on work experience in healthcare.
 If this describes you, you may consider becoming a patient representative.
-Patient representatives in South Dakota earn an average annual income of $29,830 (Bureau of Labor Statistics, 2017).
-From 2014 through 2024, job openings for patient representatives may jump 9% (O*Net, 2017).
+Patient representatives in South Dakota earn an average annual income of $34,280.
+Job openings in this field are projected to remain stead through 2028.

 If you would rather work with paperwork and computers than patients, you may be perfect for a medical records technician position.
 Medical records technicians ensure that data is stored accurately and protected from unauthorized access.
-They bring in an average healthcare administration salary of $39,100 per year (BLS, 2017).
-Per O*Net, job growth may hit 9% between 2014 and 2024 (2017).
+They bring in an average healthcare administration salary of $44,720 per year.
+Job growth in this field is projected to hit 10% between 2018 and 2028.

 Another area of opportunity in South Dakota is medical management.
 Depending on the needs of a facility, you may oversee a handful of staff, a growing department, or an entire facility.
 As you gain more experience, you may qualify for more demanding leadership roles within your specific facility.
-By the year 2024, demand for medical managers may reach 7% in South Dakota (O*Net, 2017).
-Currently, medical managers bring in an average income of $104,610 per year (BLS, 2017).
+In the decade leading up to 2028, demand for medical managers is projected to grow by 10% in South Dakota.
+Currently, medical managers bring in an average income of $107,850 per year.

 The healthcare administration skills you bring to the table may make you a valuable asset to institutions across South Dakota.

 Learn more about your options right now by contacting health administration schools near you.

 - Rhode Island